Umair-khaan/first-reop/README.md

 <br>
 this is written by me
 <br>
-i am so happy to use it
+i am so happy to use it <br>
+this is my first time using the gitbash terminal